 There is an excellent play park, plenty of open green places and a crazy golf course too.
 Take a boat trip on the river Avon, either rowing yourself, punting or taking a short cruise.

 The Stratford Butterfly Farm is the largest tropical butterfly attraction in the UK.
 It is a lovely way to spend an hour or two.

 You can also visit Shakespeare’s Birthplace, Mary Arden’s Farm and Anne Hathaway’s Farm too, all of which are local to Stratford.

-The Cotswold Wildlife Park and Gardens near Burford has lions, rhinos, giraffes, camels and tapir to name but a few.
-The gardens are beautiful and the kids can enjoy the outdoor adventure play area in the woods.
-You can also hop on a train and enjoy being taken around the park.
-Very buggy friendly pathways.
+The Cotswold Wildlife Park and Gardens near Burford has lions, rhinos, giraffes, camels and tapir to name but a few. *The Lemur Encounter is closed.
+The gardens are beautiful and the kids can enjoy the outdoor adventure play area in the woods. *Play area remains closed in 2020 You can also hop on a train and enjoy being taken around the park. *Train trips are currently closed Very buggy friendly pathways.

 Visit Bourton-on-the-Water which has the only Grade ll listed model village in the country.
 Even the children will feel like giants as you walk around the one-ninth replica of Bourton-on-the-Water.